This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 What is Za’atar?

 I’d venture to guess you may not be familiar with za’atar?
-Za’atar is a generic name for a spice mixture used in Middle Eastern cooking.
+Za’atar is a family of herbs, as well as a generic name for a spice mixture used throughout the Middle East.
 Though recipes will vary by region, it typically includes sesame seeds, thyme, oregano, sumac, and salt.

 Pomegranates and Pomegranate Molasses